The Moral Theology of The Reformation Project

 Lastly, under Point #7, The Reformation Project argues that the teachings of the New Testament move Christians “away from patriarchy and toward gender equality (see Galatians 3:28), which means that the rationale for the Leviticus prohibitions does not extend to Christians” (Vines, 2019).
 TRP acknowledges that there are no explicitly identified LGBTQ people in Scripture and suggests that given the “vast cultural distance between understandings of same-sex behavior then and now” (Vines 2012), it would be imprudent to suggest overt biblical teachings regarding same-sex couples.
 However, TRP does find some level of analogy in the treatment of eunuchs in Scripture:

-As least two theological responses can be offered to the argument for the arc of Scripture.
-First, the New Testament does not “move Christians away from patriarchy,” it teaches the same biblical patriarchy (grounded in God as our Father) taught in the Old Testament.
+Second, the New Testament does not “move Christians away from patriarchy.”
+It teaches the same biblical patriarchy (grounded in God as our Father) taught in the Old Testament.
 The apostle Paul wrote, “But I want you to understand that the head of every man is Christ, the head of a wife is her husband, and the head of Christ is God.”
-(1 Cor 11:3, ESV).4 Second, Galatians 3:28 is not about gender equality, it is about salvation.
+(1 Cor 11:3, ESV).4 Third, Galatians 3:28 is not about gender equality, it is about salvation.
 “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus” (Gal 3:28).
 This verse is part of a passage which teaches that, rather than being limited to the Jews through the Law, salvation has become available to all people equally—regardless of gender or ethnicity—through faith in Jesus.5 Indeed, both man and woman were created in the image of God from the very beginning (Gen 1:27).
 Both genders have always been of equal value in God’s eyes.

 1 Warren identifies at least seven different ways to “include” something.
 Through addition, revision (or reform), integration, radicalization, a combination of some revision and some radicalization, transformation, and an altogether different starting point or (conceptual) framework.